-What Are the Types of Sprain and Fracture Problems?
+What Are the Types of Sprains and Fractures?

 Tripping or stumbling on uneven ground is another common cause of foot and ankle sprains and fractures.